 Herman was drafted in 1942 and served under the great General George Patton in the 80th Division as a machine gunner.
-He earned the Bronze Star in the Battle of The Bulge putting himself in front of enemy fire to pull an injured prother-in-arms to safety.
+He earned the Bronze Star in the Battle of The Bulge putting himself in front of enemy fire to pull an injured brother-in-arms to safety.
 After being treated for significant frostbite on both feet, which were almost amputated, Herman returned to the United States and led a very fulfilling career.
 He worked for the U.S. Post Office driving an armored truck and then relocated to California where he was a civilian employee of the U.S. Navy.
 Upon retirement, Herm and Vi came home to Pittsburgh and enjoyed many years with family and friends, residing in Bethel Park.
 You would get engrossed in Herm's stories for hours, taking you back in time to WWII, and his details were as sharp as a tack until the day he passed.
 He proudly marched in all of the Pittsburgh and Brentwood Veterans Day parades, still fitting into his WWII uniform, and looking as handsome as he did the day he first put in on in 1942.
-Anyone who had the opportunity to meet Herm had the same impression of him: that he was a treasure, a true hero and were so proud to have known him.
+Anyone who had the opportunity to meet Herm had the same impression of him: that he was a treasure, a true hero and were so proud to opportunity to meet herm had the same impression of him. that he was a treasure, a true hero and were so proud to have known him.
 When you told Herm that he was a hero, he brushed it off and would say that he was no different than any other veteran and that "the true heroes were those that never made it back home."
-Herman was invited to speak to many organizations, including Thermo Fisher Scientific, as part of their Veterans' Business Resource Group. reaching that never made it back nome.
+Herman was invited to speak that never made it back nome.
 Herman was invited to speak to many organizations, including Thermo Fisher Scientific, as part of their Veterans' Business Resource Group, reaching hundreds of employees across the country.
 Over the years, he became known somewhat as a "community celebrity" throughout Bethel Park, being interviewed by various local news channels who wanted to hear about his WWII endeavors.
-He also received signed letters from both Presidents Trump and Biden, thanking him for his service.
+He also received signed letters from both Presidents Trump and Biden, thanking him for his service. endeavors.
+He also received signed letters from Presidents Trump and Biden, thanking him for his service

-news channels who wanted to hear about his WWII endeavors.
-He also received signed letters from both Presidents Trump and Biden, thanking him for his service.
+Presidents Trump and Biden, thanking him for his service.